anchore/grype/README.md

 `grype db import` — provide grype with a database archive to explicitly use (useful for offline DB updates)

+`grype db providers` - provides a detailed list of database providers

 Find complete information on Grype's database commands by running `grype db --help`.

 ## Shell completion